9 Must-Do’s While Staying in Downtown Portland, Oregon

 4. Indulge in a scoop of “safe to eat” cookie dough

 We’ve all been told not to eat raw cookie dough due to salmonella concerns, however, sometimes it’s just too tempting to resist.
 I’ve never made a batch of chocolate chip cookies without indulging in a spoon (or 2).
-Lucky for us, some clever entrepreneurs decided to take advantage of everyone’s love of cookie dough by creating safe to eat cookie dough which manages to skip the raw eggs while still maintaining the same delicious raw cookie dough flavor and consistency that we all love.
+Lucky for us, some clever entrepreneurs decided to take advantage of everyone’s love of cookie dough by creating safe to eat cookie dough.
+This tasty treat manages to skip the raw eggs while still maintaining the same delicious raw cookie dough flavor and consistency that we all love.

-At The Cookie Dough Cafe in downtown Portland (which you may have seen featured on Season 5 of the popular reality TV show Shark Tank), you can test out about a dozen flavors of safe to eat cookie dough flavors, with everything from Oreo, to gluten-free Oatmeal, to a Naked cookie dough for those who prefer to skip the chocolate chips.
-Although there are a number of specialty flavors available, you really cannot go wrong with good old chocolate chip cookie dough: the classic which brings up fond childhood memories of licking the beaters and bowl clean after mom whipped up a fresh batch of dough.
+At The Cookie Dough Cafe in downtown Portland (featured on Season 5 of the popular reality TV show Shark Tank), you can test out about a dozen flavors of safe to eat cookie dough flavors.
+Everything from Oreo, to gluten-free Oatmeal, to a Naked cookie dough for those who prefer to skip the chocolate chips is available.
+You really cannot go wrong with good old classic chocolate chip cookie dough.